degtiarev/multi-agent-system/README.md

 ![image](https://user-images.githubusercontent.com/12521579/34739655-3d8b1ac0-f57d-11e7-9f8a-bba8f702bcce.png)

-Researching the results of di erent simulations we have not manage to clearly de ne whether or not agent A or agent B outper- forms the other in the end.
+Researching the results of di erent simulations we have not manage to clearly de ne whether or not agent A or agent B outperforms the other in the end.
 Some results show that agent A goes bankrupt very fast and lose all credits on  fth or sixth iteration, other results show that agent B going to be bankrupt.
 Being or not being bankrupt depends on amount of auctions won particular agent and amount of rewards and penalties it gets throughout the simulation.